How to Make Ericaceous Compost

 Soil pH Testing Strips/Devices

-You’ll need to regularly test your pile to make sure the material is decomposing into compost with the required acidity.
+I used to regularly test the compost pile to make sure the material was decomposing into compost with the required acidity.
+I found the cheapest way to do this was with pH testing strips.

 Explore our list of preferred soil testing kits and off-site services here.